decentralized-identity/didcomm.org/site/content/protocols/survey/0.1/readme.md

 - `@type` -- required, must be as above
 - `@id` -- required, must be as defined in [RFC 0005 DIDComm]
 - `~thread` -- required, must be as defined in [RFC 0008 Message ID and Threading]
-- `request` -- required, an item containing a JSONForms JSON structures.
-MUST be a single JSONForms request -- `survey_schema` -- required, contains the questions, answers and validations -- `ui_schema` -- required, contains layout, controls, help labels -- `init_data` -- optional, it can be used to prefill/preselect answers for questions in the survey -- `i18n_data` -- optional, contains translations for the questions, answer options and labels
+- `request` -- required, an item containing a JSONForms JSON structures. must be a single JSONForms request
+    - `survey_schema` -- required, contains the questions, answers and validations
+    - `ui_schema` -- required, contains layout, controls, help labels
+    - `init_data` -- optional, it can be used to prefill/preselect answers for questions in the survey
+    - `i18n_data` -- optional, contains translations for the questions, answer options and labels
 - `expires_time` is optional